solita/solita.github.com/_posts/2012-12-11-codetasting-code-behind-the-event.md

 layout: post
 title: "Solita Code Tasting 2012: Code Behind the Event"
 author: orfjackal
 excerpt: Explaining the platform for the programming competition in Solita Code Tasting 2012.
-It was implemented with Clojure and was designed to encourage good software development practices in the competition.
+It was implemented with Clojure and was designed to encourage good software development practices among the participants.
 Not surprisingly, those who wrote tests won.
 ---

 For the [Solita Code Tasting 2012](/2012/12/10/codetasting.html) programming competition I implemented the [rpi-challenger](https://github.com/solita/rpi-challenger) platform, which bombards the participants' machines with challenges and checks for right answers.
-The participants had to implement a HTTP server and deploy it on their production environment, a [Raspberry Pi](http://www.raspberrypi.org/), to which the challenger then sent the challenges in the body of a POST request.
+The participants had to implement a HTTP server and deploy it on their production environment: a [Raspberry Pi](http://www.raspberrypi.org/).
+The challenges were sent in the body of a POST request as newline-separated plain text and the answers were also in plain text.

-The challenges were newline-seprated plain text and the answers were also in plain text.
-A challenge was for example:
+For example, one of the challenges was:

     +
     23
     94

-and if the participant responded with `117`, the challenger accepted the answer and started sending more difficult challenges.
+and if the participant's server responded with `117`, the challenger accepted the answer and started sending more difficult challenges.
 All the arguments of challenges were randomized to prevent hard-coding.
 The way how points were given from passing the challenges was designed to encourage good development practices such as writing tests, releasing early and high availability.

 In this article I'll first describe how the competition was devised to reach these goals.
 Afterwards I'll tell about my experiences of writing rpi-challenger in Clojure.

 ## Punishing for Bad Practices

-Though the types of challenges encouraged the writing of a long if-else chain (the challenges were quite decoupled so there was not much need for good design), the way how the challenges were scored was brutal against bad software development practices.
+Due to the challenges being the way they were, there was barely any need for good design - a long if-else chain that switched based on the challenge's keyword was enough.
+But the way of *scoring* the challenges was *brutal* against bad software development practices.

-The participants in Solita Code Tasting were university students, and apparently they don't teach good software development practices in university - SNAFU.
+The participants in Solita Code Tasting were university students, and apparently they don't teach good software development practices in university - [SNAFU](http://en.wikipedia.org/wiki/List_of_military_slang_terms).
 Most of the participants had a [developmestruction environment](http://thedailywtf.com/Articles/The_Developmestuction_Environment.aspx) - they were developing and testing in the production environment.
 In the first Code Tasting there was only one team who wrote tests for their software and deployed it only after the code was working.
 Thanks to the challenger's scoring function, they won with 2 times more points than the team which came second.

 ### Developmestruction vs. The Scoring Function